 Its own to be exact.
 This week Alfa Romeo announced a new visual identity.
 The signs are not good.

 It’s invariably worrying when auto manufacturers fiddle with their visual identity.
 Even if you’re a VW, the fact that you see fit to mess about with your trademark suggests the wrong business decisions are being prioritised and at the very least, the marketing people have run amok.

 Some allege the car is derived from the Fiat Viaggio and not the Maserati Ghibli.
 The anticipated annnual sales are under 50,000 units say some analysts.
 Over 6 years that’s 300,000 which is not enough for a car in this sector.
 It seems to me that projections seem to be based on the idea that sales will be gained left right and centre from other brands in the market.
 Has this ever happened?
 Continue reading “Alfa Romeo’s News”

 This afternoon’s reveal of the new Alfa Romeo Giulia will undoubtedly be the day’s big automotive story with the car’s styling and likely chance of success being foremost in commentator’s minds.
 But it’s worth pointing out this is not an announcement of a production-ready car; more a piece of theatre, aimed at a far more rarefied audience.
 But don’t take my word for it.
 Continue reading “FCA Didn’t Launch the 2016 Giulia Today”

 We’ve all had to cope with rejection at some point in our lives – smiling grimly through the tears, as we peel our shattered egos off the floor.
-But no stoic is our Sergio.
+But no stoic is our Serge.
 Far from taking it on the chin, he’s gone on the offensive, raging to industry analysts this week at the unfairness of it all.
-Has he gone mad?
+Has he lost his mind?
 Continue reading “Bridesmaid Revisited”

 Despite well-publicised woes, Fiat is actually doing decent business in the lower reaches of the European market, with 2014 sales figures suggesting a recovery – well, of sorts…